 I’m out for a few days, 9,000 feet up, thin air, big sky and an…

-All peace to each one of you.
+All peace to you.
 Dora